Rain, Snow, Freezing Temperatures On Deck For Northern California

 Snow levels are expected to start around the 7000-8000’ level, but will lower down to the 3000-5000’ range overnight.
 Forecasters say the heaviest snow is expected from midnight to noon Thursday.

-Several smaller mountain passes – including Ebbetts, Monitor and Sonora – will be closing ahead of the storm.READ MORE: No Credible Information Found On Anonymous Threat To Kennedy High; Extra Police On Campus
+Several smaller mountain passes – including Ebbetts, Monitor and Sonora – have closed ahead of the storm.READ MORE: SB Highway 99 Lanes Back Open Just South Of Elk Grove After Crash

 Dry weather will return Friday into Saturday, but temperatures are also expected to dip below freezing in some valley spots overnight.